 Next, you can consider non-dietary options or treatments:

-CBD oil.
-This can be great for alleviating period pain.
-Irregular periods during the perimenopause can make it hard to track your cycle, so regular use of CBD oil could be useful here
+CBD oil can be great for alleviating period pain.
+Irregular periods during perimenopause can make it hard to track your cycle, so regular use of CBD oil could be useful here

 Low vitamin D levels have been linked to endometriosis.
 Confirm with a blood test before taking supplements

 NSAIDs (non-steroidal anti-inflammatories) such as ibuprofen and naproxen are particularly useful in dealing with inflammatory pain